-The Football Club has a responsibility to ensure that the apprentices are placed in a safe and comfortable residence whilst at the club.
-The following arrangements provide information on the role and responsibilities which must be adhered to before and during residency of young professional footballers in selected accommodation:
+The Club has a responsibility to ensure that the apprentices and scholars are placed in a safe and comfortable residence whilst at the club.

 1. All accommodation providers must agree to an appropriate level of supervision while the apprentice(s) are in residence.

 2. All accommodation providers must agree to undertake an FA Enhanced DBS check and the post will be subject to clearance through this process.
-References must also be provided.
+Two references must also be provided.

 4. The home should provide a good standard of hygiene and cleanliness.